Get insider access

 Compared To Other Monitors

-The Dell AW2523HF is an impressive gaming monitor that's a great choice for esports gamers who are going to take full advantage of its 360Hz refresh rate.
-It has fantastic motion handling and low input lag for a responsive gaming experience.
+The Dell Alienware AW2523HF is an esports gaming monitor with a 1080p resolution and 360Hz refresh rate.
+It's a great choice for competitive gaming thanks to its consistently fast response time, low input lag, and VRR support.
 It's an upgrade over the Dell Alienware AW2521HF, and it's a good alternative to the Dell Alienware AW2521H if you have an AMD graphics card and don't need the native G-SYNC support.
-However, there are cheaper 240Hz monitors available that are also great for gaming, so only get this monitor if you're going to use the full refresh rate range.
+However, there are cheaper 240Hz monitors available that are also great for gaming, like the ViewSonic XG2431, so only get this monitor if you're going to use the full refresh rate range.

 BenQ ZOWIE XL2566K